NEOAdvancedTechnology/smpte2110-40-dissector/README.md

 # smpte2110-40-dissector
 Dissector for SMPTE ST 2110-40 Ancillary Data

-Note that SMPTE ST 2110-40 is currently in Working Draft stage, and references what is currently IETF draft-ietf-payload-rtp-ancillary-08.
+Note that ST 2110-40 is currently under development by SMPTE, and a final version has not been published yet.
+However it is expected to reference IETF RFC 8331 which has been published.

 Lua Dissector for ST 2110-40 in Wireshark
 Author: Thomas Edwards (thomas.edwards@fox.com)